Victor-369/KataMarsRoverMission/README.md

 ## Mars Rover Mission

 ### Your Task
 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
-Develop a software that translates the commands sent from earth to instructions that are understood by the rover.
+Develop software that translates the commands sent from Earth to instructions that are understood by the rover.

 ### Requirements
 - You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.